PaddlePaddle/Paddle2ONNX/README.md

 python validate.py --fluid_model <path_to_paddlepaddle_fluid.model> --onnx_model <path_to_exported_model.onnx>
 ```

 This validation aims for an output tensor comparison precision at 5-decimal places.
-TO discover the other arguments to validation, run:
+To discover the other arguments to validation, run:

 ```
 python validate.py --help